hambergerpls/cg-project-2d/README.md

 > git clone https://github.com/screamingDanana/cg-project-2d.git
 ```
 The above command should clone this repo to your desired directory.

+Or just download this repo as zip and extract it to your desired location.

 ### Setting up VS Code workspace
 Open up Visual Studio Code and install the following extensions from the marketplace